florianb/atom-gradle-ci/README.md

 ## Release Notes

+### 1.1.4
+ - Fixed packaged-dependency which caused the package startup-failure.

 ### 1.1.0
  - :candy: Added support for custom build-commands - due to a feedback from [@lwis](https://github.com/lwis), thanks!